 On the opposite end of the spectrum, Mobile has also been known to host other spectacular forms of performing arts.
 From the opera, to Broadway musicals, to ballet, and everything else in between, Mobile is the apex of fine arts in South Alabama.
 When looking for the best concerts and shows in downtown Mobile, be sure to check with one of these amazing local venues:

 Things to Do

 If you’re wondering what else there is to do in downtown Mobile, Alabama… don’t worry, there’s plenty!
-The area’s historically significant past, cultural diversity, captivating landscapes, and astounding architecture makes for a plethora of fun and interesting things to do.
-Bring home memories that will last a lifetime when you experience one, or all, of the top things to do in downtown Mobile, AL, listed below!
+The area’s historically significant past, cultural diversity, captivating landscapes, and astounding architecture make for a plethora of fun and interesting things to do.
+Bring home memories that will last a lifetime with our complete guide to Downtown Mobile Alabama which includes the top things to do in the area listed below!

 - Bienville Square

 And that’s just to name a few!
 Another great thing about city tours is that they come in all shapes and sizes.
 If you’re wanting to walk through Historic Mobile or take a shuttle to the Eastern Shore of Mobile Bay, there’s a tour to accommodate every type of traveler!

 Pictured above is the view of an alligator during a swamp tour.